UPPMAX/HPC-python/docs/load_run_packages.rst

 .. warning::

-   *only* run jobs that are short and/or do not use a lot of resources from the command line.
-Otherwise use the batch system (see the `batch session <https://uppmax.github.io/HPC-python/batch.html>`_)
+   - *ONLY* run jobs that are short and/or do not use a lot of resources from the command line.
+   - Otherwise use the batch system (see the `batch session <https://uppmax.github.io/HPC-python/batch.html>`_)

 Run an interactive Python shell